orzechowskid/eleanor/README.md

     type: String // action type
     payload: Object // the matched route-definition object
-    meta: Object // additional information such as route params `payload` is one of the route-definition objects passed to the router by the user.  `meta` currently contains one field, `routeParams`, which is a map of route params to route values.
+    meta: Object // additional information such as route params `payload` is one of the route-definition objects passed to the router by the user.  `meta` contains `routeParams`, which is a map of route params to route values, and `path`, the current app route.

 # Development
     $ git clone https://www.github.com/orzechowskid/eleanor/eleanor.git